 - special funds for business development.

-In addition, Kazakh banks can transfer their assets to the NBK as security for final recourse loans, as discussed in Section V.74
+In addition, Kazakh banks can transfer their assets to the NBK as security for final recourse loans, as discussed in Section V.75

 The Banking Law details certain cases in which assets and liabilities of Kazakh banks can be transferred to another bank or banks without the consent of customers.
-These cases include the compulsory transfer of assets and obligations of the insolvent bank77 to another bank or banks and the transfer of assets and obligations to or from a stabilisation bank78 (see Section III.iv).
+These cases include the compulsory transfer of assets and obligations of the insolvent bank78 to another bank or banks and the transfer of assets and obligations to or from a stabilisation bank79 (see Section III.iv).

-In practice, the acquisition of banking business in Kazakhstan is structured as 'share transaction' rather than 'asset transaction'.
+In practice, the acquisition of banking business in Kazakhstan is structured as a share transaction rather than an asset transaction.